springmeyer/portable-node-app/README.txt

 # TileStream Portable

-This is portable app packaged for windows and mac.
+This is portable app to read mbtiles.

- - Works with minimal administrator permissions
  - Can be run from a usb drive
  - No dependencies or install needed, just uncompress and run
+ - Works with minimal administrator permissions

 Windows build: http://cl.ly/173Q060y0J0d